Updated: Dec 21, 2020

 Bukit Kiara Trail from Ayuria, Mt Kiara

 This trail starts at the opposite entrance of the Ayuria condominium.
 There is a clear trail that connects all the way to Taman Tun if you which to hike all the way there.
 The trail is well maintained and it passes waterfalls, huge boulders, strange tree, streams, old rubber trees and it is rather enthralling!
+For more details on the highlights of Bukit Kiara trail, please click here)

 2. Bukit Gasing